MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

       * 2 marks - Has one function of the above.
       * 0 marks - No Player List functionality added.
    * Player
-      * 8 marks - Has at least 3 constructors, has getters for all needed values, has setters for appropriate values, able to calculage points, power play points and shooting percentage, able to record a shot, assist, goal (and power play assists and goals).
+      * 8 marks - Has at least 3 constructors, has getters for all needed values, has setters for appropriate values, able to calculate points, power play points and shooting percentage, able to record a shot, assist, goal (and power play assists and goals).
       * 6 marks - Missing one / two function from the above.
       * 4 marks - Has at least two of the functions above
       * 2 marks - Has one function of the above.